Niall-/yaml-to-fstab/README.md

 ### Explanation of flags
 - --input \<input\>:  The input yaml file to parse from
-- --dry-run:        Performs a dry run: will not write to /etc/fstab
+- --dry-run:        Performs a dry run - will not write to /etc/fstab
 - --smart-fsck:     If enabled, will set fs_passno/fsck to 1 for root partitions and 2 for non-root partitions
 - --dump \<dump\>:    Will set fs_freq/dump to \<dump\> for **all** entries, if this